cohenyuval315/C-MPI-OMP-CUDA-find-subatrices-in-matrices/README.md

 ![Screenshot from 2023-06-29 17-36-14](https://github.com/cohenyuval315/C-MPI-OMP-CUDA-find-subatrices-in-matrices/assets/61754002/551670ce-3e09-45fe-887d-7e3007662929)

-- Worker thread uses pre defined CUDA blocks in gpu , the num blocks in the grid are dynamicly allocated by the size of the image , in order to fill it all without overrideing the blocks for not  wasting resources.
+- Worker thread uses pre defined CUDA blocks in gpu , the num blocks in the grid are dynamicly allocated by the size of the image , in order to fill it all without overrideing the blocks in order to save resources.
-- one object image is
+- all possible object positions in image matrix is creat ed
+- the cuda kernel spread the calculation in the blocks and calculated each position matrix to add up each difference to its fit position in the matching positions matrix  , the block does not correspond to the object sub matrix position in the image matrix ,trying to do that will raise the complexity of the algorithm by quite a lot.
 ![Screenshot from 2023-06-29 17-39-57](https://github.com/cohenyuval315/C-MPI-OMP-CUDA-find-subatrices-in-matrices/assets/61754002/8dfa2830-3068-437c-8481-2bdbbe163ba4)

+- all the position is accumelated to one matrix of all possible positions values  of an object image in an image matrix , which is preparing  for threshold checking later on in the program.
 ![Screenshot from 2023-06-29 17-40-37](https://github.com/cohenyuval315/C-MPI-OMP-CUDA-find-subatrices-in-matrices/assets/61754002/26f934e6-3396-4173-b890-1ac5a8fcf648)